1568PORTOFINO1933

 Baba's disclosure that Avila was one of the four main spiritual centers in Europe and that he had visited it in the ancient past was a surprise to them, as Baba had never before mentioned that he wished in particular to visit Avila.
 He had left the arrangements of their Spanish trip to them.
 It was their London travel agent who had suggested stopping at Avila on their way to Madrid!

 Baba wished to come in contact with the masses, so each day they would stroll along the crowded streets of Madrid.
 The air was clear and bracingly cool, and the sun was brilliant.
-Baba particularly enjoyed standing among the crowds in the central square of the city, called Puerto del Sol (Gate of the Sun).
-He came to this square several times every day.
+Baba particularly enjoyed standing among the crowds in the central square of the city, called Puerta del Sol (Gate of the Sun).
+He came to this square several times every day and would stop for a second and look in all directions.
+Baba explained, "I have an agent in Madrid who works under Christiano in Rome, the one who holds the key to the whole of Europe.
+The Madrid agent is young and strong.
+Both are supervised and directed by me."

 Despite his European clothing and beret, all the Spaniards would turn and stare at Baba as if drawn to something they could not resist.
 Baba explained to his companions why the Spanish people reacted thus, "It is due to the internal work I am doing, as I move about quite unnoticed at other times."